FAQ

 What diseases can currently be treated with stem cells?

-Age-related skin changes, arteriosclerotic cardiovascular disease, osteoarthritis, scalp alopecia, immunosenescence, bone resorption dental disease, type 2 diabetes mellitus (T2DM), old cerebral infarction, type 1 diabetes mellitus (T1DM), female hormone imbalance, neurodegenerative diseases, male erectile dysfunction, etc.
+age-related skin changes, arteriosclerotic cardiovascular disease, osteoarthritis, scalp alopecia, immunosenescence, bone resorption dental disease, type 2 diabetes mellitus (T2DM), old cerebral infarction, type 1 diabetes mellitus (T1DM), female hormone imbalance, neurodegenerative diseases, male erectile dysfunction, etc.

-[List of regenerative medicine provision plans (treatment)]
+[List of regenerative medicine provision plans (treatments)]

 https://saiseiiryo.mhlw.go.jp/published_plan/index/2